-It took a few minutes to explain, but in the end the customer understood that altitude makes a difference when you are measuring CO2 levels.
-CO2 sensor modules are calibrated at sea level, and are not designed to automatically compensate for changes to CO2 at higher altitudes.
+Altitude makes a difference when you are measuring CO2 levels.
+CO2 sensor modules are calibrated at sea level, and are not designed to automatically compensate for higher altitudes.

 When you think about altitude, it helps to imagine a vertical column of air rising from the earth’s surface to the outer limits of the atmosphere.
 The gas molecules in air have weight.
 The weight is heaviest at the earth’s surface, but becomes lighter as you measure it higher up the vertical column.
 At the top of the column, the weight becomes zero.

 When talking about the “weight of air” scientists use the term atmospheric pressure.
 AP is typically measured in hectopascals (hPa), inches of mercury (inHg), or millimeters of mercury (mmHg).
 At sea level these are as follows: